zigguratt/skinux/README.md

 Check out `Settings > Shortcuts` for keyboard shortcuts and invisible features such as making any window more or less transparent and moving windows to certain positions on the screen.
 Run `Settings > Menu` to change or add to the right-click menu.

 This is an extremely bare-bones system.
 In fact aside from accessories and settings, the only real software that's installed is `xterm`, a terminal emulator.
 There's a chance you'll want a browser on your new system.
-Open a terminal: `Applications > Terminal,` and type one of the following:
+Open a terminal: `Applications > Terminal`, and type one of the following:
 ```
 $ sudo pacman --noconfirm -S opera
 $ sudo pacman --noconfirm -S midori